Dilatations of categories: Dilatations of categories: definition via fractions

 \subsection{Sieves}

 Recall that if $X\xrightarrow{a}Y$ belongs to $Mor \calC$, $dom(a):= X$ is called the domain and $cod(a):=Y$ the codomain (note that $dom$ and $cod$ also make sense for directed graphs).
 Recall that a sieve in $\calC$ is a collection of morphisms stable by precompositions.
 Note that a union of sieves is a sieve.
-A sieve over an object $Y$ is a sieve made of morphisms with codomains $Y$.
+A sieve over an object $Y$ is a sieve made of morphisms with codomain $Y$.
+Similarly, a cosieve is a collection of morphisms stable by postcompositions.